ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 Similarly, Reddit, Quora, and every other platform that developers frequently use are also riddled with devs struggling to get this very powerful but often confusing concept to work for them.

-We read through a few hundred threads across platforms to find these [x] issues that crop up most frequently when devs think that flex is not working for them.
+We read through a few hundred threads across platforms to find these 7 issues that crop up most frequently when devs think that Flex is not working for them.

-If you think some flex related properties are not working in your code, go through these checks quickly to make sure that you are not making the same errors as those thousands of devs :-)
+If you think some flex-related properties are not working in your code, go through these checks quickly to make sure that you are not making the same errors as those thousands of devs :-)

 ### 1. Are you using the correct syntax?